udibr/UbiquityStoreManager/README.markdown

 # About

-`UbiquityStoreManager` is a controller that implements **iCloud integration with Core Data** for you.
+`UbiquityStoreManager` is a controller that implements **iCloud integration with Core Data** for you, and takes away all the hardship.

 While Apple portrays iCloud integration as trivial, the contrary is certainly true.
 Especially for Core Data, there are many caveats, side-effects and undocumented behaviors that need to be handled to get a reliable implementation.